-The Action concerns studies, managerial structures and activities for the establishment and the development of the Amber Rail Freight Corridor (RFC11) in line with the provisions of Regulation (EU) No 913/2010 of 22 September 2010 (RFC Regulation), along the route Koper - Ljubljana - /Zalaszentiván - Sopron/Csorna -/(Hungarian-Serbian border) - Kelebia - Budapest -/- Komárom - Leopoldov/Rajka - Bratislava - Žilina - Katowice/Kraków - Warszawa/Łuków - Terespol - (Polish-Belarusian border) as per Commission Implementing Decision (EU) 2017/177 of 31 January 2017.
-The general objective of the Action is to establish and have the Rail Freight Corridor operational by 31 January 2019, i.e. at the latest two years after the adoption of the above Commission Implementing Decision, as defined by Article 5(6) of the RFC Regulation, providing optimal rail freight transport services, increasing rail transport competitiveness and bringing socio-economic and environmental benefits to the concerned countries.
+The Action concerns studies, managerial structures and activities for the establishment and the development of the Amber Rail Freight Corridor (RFC11) in line with the provisions of RFC Regulation of 22 September 2010, along the route Koper - Ljubljana -/Zalaszentiván - Sopron/Csorna -/(Hungarian-Serbian border) - Kelebia - Budapest -/- Komárom

+- Leopoldov/Rajka - Bratislava - Žilina - Katowice/Kraków - Warszawa/Łuków - Terespol - (Polish- Belarusian border) as per Commission Implementing Decision (EU) 2017/177 of 31 January 2017.
+The general objective of the Action was to establish and have the Rail Freight Corridor operational by31 January 2019, i.e. at the latest two years after the adoption of the above CommissionImplementing Decision, as defined by Article 5(6) of the RFC Regulation, providing optimal rail freight transport services, increasing rail transport competitiveness and bringing socio-economic and environmental benefits to the concerned countries.